According to a recent Hubspot analysis, "...more than 76% of businesses plan to invest in text message marketing in the next year."

 MessageDesk automatically handles all of the opt-in and opt-out requirements for you per TCPA guidelines.
 The first time you text a new contact MessageDesk automatically displays opt-out instructions.
 When a contact opts out, they’re automatically put in a “do not text” list.

 SMS marketing also includes MMS (Multimedia Message Service).
-MMS allows you to add images, media, and graphics to your messages.
+MMS allows you to text images, media, and graphics.
 This is a great way to boost engagement and interest.

 Like email, SMS marketing can be visual.
 This works especially well when you’re marketing a product.